Your child can start in September and will be placed in the appropriate program based on age, see below.

-View our Locations page for information about nearby facilities that offer full-time care.
+View our Locations page for information about or extended care options or nearby facilities that offer full-time care.
 Transportation to and from our facility can be arranged from these facilities.

 We also offer a Saturday program.
 This option is very popular with parents who are not able to arrange to pick up and drop off during the week.

 What happens if my child has to isolate at home?

 In the case of just your child isolating at home and not the rest of the class, we will do our best to supply you with a home package along with lesson plans and activities for your child to complete at home.

 You will also have direct access to the teacher through our classroom app.

 If the entire class is mandated to isolate, we will switch to teacher-led virtual classes online to keep the students engaged and the learning going.